breinero-zz/Firehose/README.rst

    * - -m,
      - --mongos
      - <host:port>
-     - ',' delimited list of mongodb host to connect to.
-Default localhost:27017,
+     - ',' delimited list of mongodb hosts to connect to.
+Default localhost:27017
    * - -ns,
      - --namespace
      - <namespace>
-     - target database and collection this work will use
+     - target database and collection this work will use (format: 'db.col')
    * - -pi,
      - --printInterval
      - <seconds>